Talibon: History

 During the height of World War II, a guerrilla force against the Japanese 175th Infantry Battalion was secretly organized and then took control and authority over the town of Talibon.
 Former Senator Carlos P. Garcia acted as high adviser of the group.
 While Talibon was under Japanese occupation, he narrowly escaped capture by fleeing with his family to Leyte.
 In reprisal, the Japanese soldiers in Talibon, through the leadership of battalion commander Maj.
 Ichiro Tokogawa, burned down the Garcia house on 4 July 1942 and tortured volunteer guard Cesario Avergonzado for allegedly misleading them.
 Later on in 1943, Atty.
 Maximino C. Boiser, the municipal mayor of Talibon at that time, was executed by the guerillas for conspiring with the Japanese forces according to local witnesses.

 In 1947, by virtue of Executive Order No. 80 signed by President Manuel Roxas, fifteen barrios from Talibon, along with three from Ubay, were segregated and organized into a separate municipality of Trinidad.
 Ipil, one of its former barrios, was designated as the new municipality's seat of government.

 In 1957, when Carlos P. Garcia became the eighth president of the Philippines, the church was renovated under his initiative.
 According to the members of the prominent Boiser family of Talibon, the president would regularly visit Mr. Justo C. Boiser's house in Poblacion just to have lunch with him and his family as both sides were politically related.
 One of Justo's well-established children, Atty.
 Ramon L. Boiser, is a witness to how the two families talked about politics, interests, and future plans for Talibon's development.
 In honor of the Boisers in Talibon, a street was named after the family, which is located still in Poblacion.

 In 1986, the Diocese of Talibon was created.

 Geography

 The town of Talibon is located on the northern side of Bohol.
 It is bounded on the east by Bien Unido, on the south by Trinidad on the north by Camotes Sea and on the west by Getafe.
 Talibon has a land area of of which about 7.97 km2 or % is classified as urban, while the remaining is rural.

 Accessibility to Talibon from the capital, Tagbilaran, is facilitated by the western or eastern exits of the Bohol Circumferential Road, located 115 and 150 km away, respectively.
 Alternatively, travelers can reach Talibon through the interior road via Loboc, which is 109 km distant.
-It can also be accessed by ferry directly from Cebu City or via Tubigon, followed by a journey by road.
+It can also be accessed by ferry directly from Cebu City or via Getafe or Tubigon, followed by a journey by road.